 Repayment of training costs clauses are usually included in contracts of employment.
 Should an employee/worker leave within a defined period of time, they must repay the training costs, or a proportion of it, that the employer has invested.

-For this purpose 'repayment of training costs' clauses can be inserted into employment contracts, internship contracts or apprenticeship agreements.
+Repayment of training costs clauses can be inserted into Employment contracts, Internship contracts or apprenticeship agreements.
 It is essential for these types of clauses to be properly drafted to ensure they are enforceable.
 Alternatively, employers can create a separate agreement with the employee in question or make a repayment of training costs policy part of their employee's contracts.
-Read this guide for more information.

 Requirements for validity